-During the first quarter of Fiscal Year 2024 a review of the Audit Plan was undertaken by the OCA and a revision is now requested.
-The proposed revision precisely accounts for the audits that carried over from Fiscal Year 2023 and adjusts the allocation of audit hours to reflect the OCAs current operational requirements.
+During the first quarter of Fiscal Year 2024 a review of the Audit Plan was undertaken by the OCA and on September 11, 2023, a proposed revision to precisely account for the audits that carried over from Fiscal Year 2023 and adjustments to the allocation of audit hours to reflect the OCAs current operational requirements was requested.
+During the Audit Committee's regularly scheduled meeting in September, a quorum of Audit Committee members was present, although the OCA Audit Plan and any subsequent revisions requires 5 affirmative votes, which could not be met.
+The item was then carried forward to the next regularly scheduled meeting in November.